 - Keep the records, books and papers pertaining to the court and record its proceedings.

 - Prepare and file the annual inventory statement of all county personal property in his or her custody & possession.

 - Track all court costs, fees, fines and restitution ordered on each case filed.

-For those wanting to find forms available to the public, there are forms available on the Judicial Branch internet web page under the 'Self Help Center".
+For those wanting to find forms available to the public, there are forms available online at the Nebraska Judicial Branch (https://supremecourt.nebraska.gov/) under the 'Self Help Center".
 Please read and print all instructions provided on this web site designed to aid self-represented litigants proceed through the judicial process.

 Requests for criminal record searches?
 The Clerk of the District Court office does not conduct record searches.
 Our records are open to the public and we will direct you to the records to be searched.
 Our staff does not have the time nor do we accept the responsibility of conducting the search for you.